WatchMe Configuration is Corrupted

 It appears that your timer configuration file has been corrupted and cannot be loaded.

-The warning message explains what you should do to fix it, but if you missed it, here’s what you need to do.
+The details following the warning message explains what you should do to fix it, but if you missed it, here’s what you need to do.

 - Find where your current WatchMeConfig.xml file is located.
 See this page for more information on where WatchMe stores its files.